zietzm/course-notes/page/f20-symbolic/labs/lab3.md

 Did you find it easier to find codes manually for ICD-10 or SNOMED-CT?
 Were there any obvious omissions for either method vs the other?

+Can you put into words why one might prefer the SNOMED → ICD approach over direct ICD?

 ◼️

 Here's an example of what I mean for parts 1 and 2.